Inside a 2D Animation Studio: How the Animation Production Process Works

 Leon!
 Animations lion with glasses reviewing stacked papers

-Step 2 - How Our 2D Animation Studio Builds Visual Ideas: Mood Boards
+Step 2: How a 2D Animation Studio Develops the Visual Direction

 Leon!
 Animations lion at computer with file format icons

-This is where our 2D animation company process gets properly hands-on.
-We break the script down line by line onto a digital mood board using Milanote, a brilliant visual workspace tool from Australia that lets us pin images, notes, and ideas onto an infinite canvas.
-Honestly, we're a bit obsessed with it.
-It's transformed how we collaborate with clients and organise our creative chaos.
+We break the script down line by line onto a digital mood board using Milanote, a visual workspace tool that lets us pin images, notes, and ideas onto an infinite canvas.
+Around each line of the script, we place dozens of visual references: stock images, stills from past projects, photos, screenshots.
+Anything that might point in the right direction.

 Animation mood board with migration statistics and visual references

-For our work with the UN Network on Migration on their "Saving Migrants' Lives" campaign, this mood board stage was critical.
-The project addresses a silent humanitarian crisis: since 2014, nearly 70,000 migrants have died or gone missing along migration routes.
-The UN Secretary General developed actionable recommendations to prevent these tragedies, and our job was to communicate these life-saving measures clearly and respectfully.
-The client could point at an image and say "more like this" or "definitely not that," helping us find the right balance between gravity and accessibility.
+For our work with the UN Network on Migration on their “Saving Migrants’ Lives” campaign, this stage was particularly important.
+The project addresses a genuine humanitarian crisis: nearly 70,000 migrants have died or gone missing along migration routes since 2014.
+The mood board process helped us find the right visual register: serious and clear, without being either sanitised or gratuitous.

-Once we've got the visual direction locked, our illustration team uses those selected images as a compass for creating cohesive, bespoke illustrations that fit the client's branding/style.
+Once the visual direction is agreed, our illustration team uses the selected images as a reference point for creating bespoke artwork that fits the client’s brand and tone.

 See example Mood Board and Final Video.